 In other words, we end up missing out on the most important aspect of non-verbal communication like looking someone in the eyes, observing their gestures, body positioning, and language.

-Obviously, I’m doing my best to ignore Mark Zuckerberg’s obsession with growth and his company’s (in)ability to put breaks and place social interest on top of its own profits.
+Obviously, I’m doing my best to ignore Mark Zuckerberg’s obsession with growth and his company’s (in)ability to apply breaks and place social interest on top of its own profits.

 Even as Chris tries to play it down by stating: